emqx/eip/active/0027-message-transform.md

 ## Changelog

+* 2024-08-13: @zmstone Update to reflect the actual implementation.
 * 2023-10-31: @zmstone Initial draft for message validation, filter and transformation (as a part of EIP-0024).
 * 2022-12-19: @zmstone Limit the scope message filter and tranformation.

 ## Abstract

-An extension of EMQX Rule engine to support action-less message filter and transformation.
+An extension of EMQX Enterprise to support action-less message filter and transformation.

 ## Motivation